FlorinRoscan/Mini---Calculator/README.md

 +
 3
 The program will output the result of the calculation.
-Follow the prompts to perform additional calculations.
+Follow the prompts to perform additional calculations!